 In the event of an accident or other incident, the claims process will determine how quickly and easily you can get your claim paid out.
 Look for a few key things when assessing the claims process of a potential insurer.

-- First, ensure that the insurer has a straightforward claims process.
+- Ensure that the insurer has a straightforward claims process.
 The last thing you want is to deal with a complex and difficult claims process when you’re already feeling stressed and overwhelmed.

-- Second, the insurer must have a good reputation for paying out claims quickly and efficiently.
+- The insurer must have a good reputation for paying out claims quickly and efficiently.
 Nothing is more frustrating than having to wait for weeks or even months for your claim to be paid out.

-- Finally, choose an insurer that offers a fair and reasonable excess.
+- Choose an insurer that offers a fair and reasonable excess.
 An excess is the amount you’ll need to pay toward your claim.
 You must be comfortable with the amount your chosen insurer requires.

 ✔️ Customer Service